Thinking About Who I Am

 - How do I explore trying out different types of jobs or volunteering?

-Exploring My Finances and Plans for My Future
+My Financial Plans for My Future

 - Do I have worries about money because of my health or daily needs?